SabahatJK/fintech-case-study/README.md

     * Radar
     Stripe Radar is a tool that uses adaptable machine learning to fight fraud and increase the conversion rate of transactions using the Stripe network.
 It is offered as built-in, with no additional set up.
 Radar helps to distinguish fraudsters from legitimate customers and applies Dynamic 3D Secure to high-risk payments.
     * Sigma
     Stripe Sigma is an analytical tool that makes transactional data available within an interactive SQL environment in the Dashboard.
-Sigma creates fully customized reports using information about payments, subscriptions, customers, payouts, and more.<a href="#6">[6]</a></sup><sup>
+Sigma creates fully customized reports using information about payments, subscriptions, customers, payouts, and more.<sup><a href="#6">[6]</a></sup>

     *Dashboard:
     Stripe Dashboard offers a user interface to manage and configure the Stripe account.
 It is used to manages payments and refunds, respond to disputes, monitor integration, and more.<sup><a href="#7">[7]</a></sup>